ESOL program helps students with language barrier during pandemic

-The mom tells us her son move to the united states last year and is still learning English.
+A mom tells us her son move to the United States last year and is still learning English.
 Remote learning has been difficult.
-But she says the school is doing what they can, to help ease the stress.
+But she says the school is doing what they can to help ease the stress.
 Sandra Tabullo who speaks little English says the first week of school has been challenging.

 “Para mi también es difícil”, “For me it’s a little difficult” she says,